turcuciprian/easy-countdown-timer/readme.txt

 [FREE FEATURE REQUEST](https://docs.google.com/forms/d/e/1FAIpQLSfiw4ZMZP_Zln4nzafFCnMF-uxBf1GpHh98qtTIh-X8uL-ZOA/viewform?usp=sf_link)

 A very easy to use and intuitive countdown timer for WordPress.
 You select a Ending date, and you can choose a color and a font size and the numbers of days, hours, minutes, seconds left will automatically be generated.
 Everything done with a mouse click, select of options, easy as pie.
-Check out your admin panel menu at the bottom
-(search for Easy Countdown Timer) to get to the interface.
+Check out any page or post for a blue button above the editor that says "Insert Easy Countdown Timer" to get to the interface.
 You also have the option to set the timezone for the end date date to be relative to and select a timer format based on various options.
 You have a live preview to see the exact end date, you can choose hours and minutes to the exact date, you can choose a timezone to that date.

 You also have a live countdown where you place the shortcode, based on the format you selected.